In our handy PrivateVPN video review, we take a look at some of their pros and cons.

 Despite the number of countries covered, the total number of servers available is noticeably low compared to other providers.
 However, this is because PrivateVPN is a younger firm that has much fewer customers than those competitors.
 In reality, PrivateVPN is a popular service that is actively expanding the number of servers it has as it grows.
 For this reason, it is not a concern.

 Torrenting on PrivateVPN is not only allowed but is a delight thanks to fast connection speeds.
 The service also provides strong encryption options to keep your torrenting secure and private.
+Check out our VPN for torrenting page for more information about why it's important to use a VPN for this purpose.

 Does PrivateVPN unblock Netflix and other streaming services?